Science Projects for Kids

 Turns out Ian Richardson’s father, James, is on the faculty of the University of Michigan Medical School.
 He thought Ian’s idea might be a pretty cool on-the-spot way to screen for concussions among athletes.

-It works like this: Tester suspends the device while injured athlete sits with forearm on table, fingers loosely circling the stick.
-Without warning, tester drops stick.
-Athlete grabs stick as fast as possible.
-Place where athlete grabs gives an instant readout of reaction time.
+It works like this: Tester suspends the device while an injured athlete sits with a forearm on the table, fingers loosely circling the stick.
+Without warning, the tester drops the stick.
+The athlete grabs the stick as fast as possible.
+Place where athlete grabs give an instant readout of reaction time.

 It all happens in milliseconds–too fast to measure with a stopwatch.
-In a pilot study of the test, athletes with concussions had reaction times that were 15 percent slower.
+In a pilot study of the test, athletes with concussions had reaction times that were 15 percent lower.